pirica/wordtohtml/README.md

 ## DESCRIPTION

-This improved DOCX to HTML class will recognise nearly all the formatting, themes, images etc. in the original Word DOCX document.
+This improved Microsoft Word DOCX to HTML class will recognise nearly all the formatting, themes, images etc. in the original Word DOCX document.
+It now also will display any Mathematical Equations in it.
 The only significant exception is tabs as these are very difficult to replicate in HTLM due to its page width being very flexible.
 The resultant HTML should look very much like the original.

-For update notes detailing changes up to the latest version of 2.1.10 see below.
+For update notes detailing changes up to the latest version of 2.1.11 see below.

 NOTE - Needs at least php 5 and will run on up to (at least) php 8.1.